Last Updated on January 18, 2026 by Denise Leo

 Luxating patellas are common in Pomeranians, and Pomeranians’ knees are actually graded by the Orthopedic Foundation for Animals (OFA):

-If your puppy has a higher grade early in life, he or she will be more likely to need surgery, which can be expensive.
+If your puppy has a higher grade early in life, they will be more likely to require surgery, which can be expensive.
 (Your breeder should have this information on the patellas of your Pomeranian’s parents.)

 Hypothyroidism in Pomeranians